-▶ Students examine the Research Frame Tool.
+Students examine the Research Frame Tool.

 Model for students how to complete the Research Frame Tool.
-On the top, under "Topic," write "Tissue Ownership."
-Explain to students that the Area of Investigation changes in this lesson.
-Before this lesson, students were exploring a general topic that was composed of multiple claims and issues.
-Inform students that in this lesson they are changing the research topic/area of investigation into a more specific and argumentative problem-based question.
+On the top, under "Topic," write "Preventing genocide."
+Explain to students that before this lesson, students were exploring a general topic that was composed of multiple claims and issues.
+In this lesson they are changing the research topic/area of investigation into a more specific and argumentative problembased question.
 Explain to students that this problem-based question will focus their research for the rest of the unit and lead to an argument-based research paper in Unit 3.